The old archive treated this as a personality item.

 That includes obligations to employees, customers, competitors, and the vulnerable people affected by corporate behavior.

-That is where ethics becomes real.
+That is where ethics becomes concrete.

 Why this deserves a place in the rebuilt library

 Business is where moral life gets tested under pressure.
+For a modern corporate-law frame on trust itself, see Tamar Frankel's work on fiduciary duty.

 That is a better reason to preserve the topic than celebrity admiration for a CEO.